top of page

 • Buy a good quality rectal thermometer to measure the kitten's body temperature.

-• The normal temperature of a young kitten should be kept between the range from 38.0˚C to 39.0˚C.
+• The normal temperature of a young kitten should be kept between the range of 38.0˚C to 39.0˚C.

 • Kittens under 4 weeks old cannot regulate their body temperature well [1,9].